animetosho/ParPar/benchmarks/info.md

     CSV file

--   as memory limits have been set quite high for most tests, ensure your system has enough free RAM for a fair comparison
+-   as memory limits have been set quite high for most tests, ensure your system has enough free RAM for a fair comparison (if you need to change this, search for “2000” in the code and change to something else)

+-   the *async* library is required (`npm install async` will get what you need)